solidi/hl-mods/workspace/redist/readme.txt

     - Fixed swinging chainsaw sfx not heard by others
     - Patched player models not correctly appearing in options menu
     - Fixed reload times for bots and weapons
+    - Added clipping borders to canyon and training2 maps

 Beta 1 Features: